wise-introvert/imageboard/docs/engines/lynxchan.md

 * `captcha`: CAPTCHA solution.
 Perhaps, a CAPTCHA should be requested first.

-Perhaps the procedure is:

-* If not banned, post normally.
-* If banned:
-  * Check the "ban bypass" status:
-    * If `valid` then post normally.
-    * If not `valid`:
-    	* If `mode` is `0`, then can't post.
-    	* If `mode` is not `0`, then "renew" a "bypass":
-    	  * Request a CAPTCHA challenge.
-    	  * Post the CAPTCHA challenge solution to the "bypass renewal" API.
-    	  * Re-check the "ban bypass" status:
-  				* If not `valid` then can't post.
-    			* If `valid` then:
-    				* If `validated` is not `false` then can post.
-    				* If `validated` is `false` then "validate" a "bypass" in order to be able to post.

-### Validating a Ban Bypass
+Sets a `bypass` cookie holding the new "block bypass" ID.

+### Validate block bypass

-Proof-of-Work "ban bypass" validation mechanism.
+Proof-of-Work "block bypass" validation mechanism.

 `POST` to `/validateBypass.js?json=1`

 Parameters:

 * `code` — The brute forced code.
-To find this code follow this logic: get the bypass cookie, ignore the first 24 characters.
-Take the following 344 characters as the base string and the next 344 characters as the resulted hash.
-Now try numbers starting from 0 as the salt through PBKDF2 with sha 512, 16384 iterations and 256 derived bytes (not bits).
-When you find a derivation that matches the resulted hash, submit that number as the code.
-Submitting the wrong code will result in the deletion of the bypass.
+To find this code follow this logic:

+  * Get the `bypass` cookie value, ignore the first `24` characters.
+  * Take the following `344` characters as the base string and the next `344` characters as the resulted hash.
+  * Now try numbers starting from `0` as the salt through `PBKDF2` with `SHA512`, `16384` iterations and `256` derived bytes (not bits).
+  * When you find a derivation that matches the resulted hash, submit that number as the code.
+  * Submitting the wrong code will result in the deletion of the bypass.